sinonsrt/courses-and-certifications/README.md

-# My Academic Life ✅
+# Certifications, Courses and others ✅

 Repository to list my `academic life` like certifications, courses and things like that. 🥷